Sedimark/Crossformer/README.md

 ```

 ## Demo
-The scrip **run.py** is used for demonstration.
+The scrip **main.py** is used for demonstration.
 It provides the template of how to use the package - crossformer.
+Also, it displays the core function of the AI asset for model fitting and prediction.